luloxi/PunkSociety/README.md

 🔗 To be deployed on EVM compatible chains

-# Roles within the Platform
+# About the platform

-- **Artists**: Mint and earn royalties from NFTs being sold or featured in another artist work.
-- **NFT Collectors**: Buy, sell, auction, collect NFTs, and earn royalties from first minted collections.
-- **Marketplace Owner**: Collects fees from paid user operations.
+**Users**:
-- **Free Users**: Explore, watch, and listen to content.
+- Explore, watch, and listen to content.
+- Follow other users, like, comment and share posts.
+- Optionally mint posts to mainnet.

+**Posts**:
+- Can have text, image, audio and video.
+- When minted to mainnet, resales pay royalties to the original posters.
+- First minters of a post get a share the income from sales and royalties from resales.

+**Platform owner**:
+- Collects fees from mints.

 # Features

-- **Media Player**: A native media player for music or videos that supports playlists, song likes, and playback across mobile and desktop devices via a Progressive Web App (PWA).
-This allows users to control music playback even from mobile notifications.

-## Royalty sharing NFTs
+## Posts

-- **Collaborative NFTs**: NFTs can feature or be "inspired by" other NFTs, thus gaining visibility on those featured NFTs profiles, while sharing royalties with the original creator.
-This incentivizes collaboration and reposting other artists work.
+- **Media Player**: Posts with audio or video can be played without leaving the platoform.
+Users can control media playback from mobile notifications.
-- **Royalties**: Artists (and first minters) automatically receive a share of royalties on every resale and when being featured by other NFTs, providing a continuous stream of income.
+- **Royalties**: Users (and first minters) automatically receive a share of royalties on every resale, providing a continuous stream of income.
-- **Gasless Minting**: Artists can mint their NFTs without paying upfront gas fees.
-Instead, the first minter covers the minting cost and earns a share of royalties on future sales.
+- **Incentivized Gasless Minting**: Users can mint their NFTs without paying upfront gas fees.
+Instead, the first minter covers the minting cost and earns a share of sales and royalties on future resales.
-- **First Minter Incentives**: The first minter of a collection receives royalties on all future sales, incentivizing early investment in new collections.

 ## Social

-- Create NFT galleries, follow and message other artists, like NFTs, comment on them, receive notifications on activity.
+- Create NFT galleries, follow and message other users, like NFTs, comment on them, receive notifications on activity.
 - Customize profile colors and appearance
 - **Dashboards**: Measure engagement (views, likes, shares, being featured) and revenue with insights into sales and royalty earnings.
-- **Token Gated Content**: Artist profile NFTs or specific NFTs grant holders access to exclusive experiences like backstage events, early releases, or even VIP perks at live shows.

 ## Marketplace